MY ESWRA LOGIN

 The welcome speech is delivered by:

-Local Organisation Committee SIG lead and ESWRA Chair of the SIG Development Committee
+Local Organising Committee SIG lead and ESWRA Chair of the SIG Development Committee